Enter your email to sign up for updates, to volunteer, request a Friends & Family packet, or request a yard sign.

 Term Limits for Elected Officials

 Too often, our elected officials become entrenched with the office they hold and lose touch with those they represent.
-Instead of working for us, they spend their time fighting each other and listening to the special interest groups and lobbyists that line their pockets.
-I support a constitutional amendment to establish term limits for statewide and legislative offices.
+Instead of working for us, they spend their time fighting each other and listening to the special interest groups and lobbyists.
+I know many citizens believe an active and engaged community should use the voting process to select or retain representatives that do a good job on their behalf, but others are concerned that system is too easily corrupted and that term limits should be explored.
+I support giving voters a say in a constitutional amendment to establish term limits for statewide and legislative offices.

 Reducing Legislative Pay

-Too many out of touch legislators have been insulated from the hard choices average families are making right now.
-Legislators receive a full-time salary, but serve part-time.
+Too many legislators have been insulated from the hard choices average families are making right now.
+Legislators receive a full-time salary, but some serve part-time.
 Many have other jobs and collect another full-time paycheck.
-Legislative salaries must be cut and future pay increases should be approved by the public.
+I voted with the General Assembly to support a budget that, for the sixth year in a row, included furlough days, no cost of living increase and reduced reimbursements for elected officials.

 Reforming the Budget Process

-We must learn to live within our means and maximize every hard earned tax dollar.
-It is time to go through the budget line by line and reduce spending.
-We must put an end taxpayer funded programs that aren’t working and taxpayer funded jobs that are unnecessary or duplicative.
+We must live within our means and maximize every hard earned tax dollar.
+Legislators need to go through the budget line by line and reduce spending.
+We must end taxpayer funded programs that aren't working and taxpayer funded jobs that are unnecessary or duplicative.
 We must find and eliminate fraud and waste at all levels of government.
-Most importantly, the public and rank and file members should have a minimum of 7 days to review Illinois’ multi-billion dollar budget.
-Legislative leaders should not have total control of the process - the days of legislative leaders drafting a budget in a backroom must end.
+Legislative leaders should not have total control of the process - the days of legislative leaders drafting a budget in a backroom should not return.